What Google Fi device protection coversAccidental damage

 - Select the device protection option and complete your purchase.

 - Activate Google Fi service within 30 days of the phone’s shipment.

-In your first statement, you’ll find a prorated charge for device protection starting from your phone’s coverage start date as shown in your coverage documents to your statement date, and a charge for the next full month of coverage.
+In your first statement, you’ll find a prorated charge for device protection starting from your phone’s coverage start date (as shown in your coverage documents) to your statement date.
+There will also be a charge for the next full month of coverage.

 If you purchase device protection but don’t activate Google Fi service within 30 days of the phone’s shipment:

-- If you haven't filed a claim, your device protection will be automatically canceled and you won’t be charged for it.
+- If you haven't filed a claim, your device protection is automatically canceled and you won’t be charged for it.